freeradical13/freeradical13.github.io/index.md

 Aluminum:  1s<sup>2</sup> 2s<sup>2</sup> 2p<sup>6</sup> 3s<sup>2</sup> 3p<sup>1</sup> [...]
 </pre>

+The size of an atom increases from top to bottom as electron orbitals are added; however, within a period, moving left to right, the size of an atom decreases as the additional protons draw in the electrons.

+[Ionization energy][] (or cationization energy) is the amount of energy needed to remove an electron from an element (and form a cation).
+The lower the ionization energy, the more the element is chemically reactive.
+Energy is required to remove the electron because the electron is attracted to its proton(s).
+Following from the octet rule, ionization energy is lowest on the left of the table because those elements want to lose electron(s) to achieve a full valence orbital, and [ionization energy generally increases from left to right][ionization energy increases right] as additional protons add more pull to the electrons (making the atom smaller and the protons have more pull on the valence electron).
+Ionization energy decreases from top to bottom because valence electrons are farther from the protons (to which they're attracted) and thus the electrons are easier to peel off.

+[Electron affinity][] (or anionization energy) is the amount of  energy released when an electron is added to an incomplete valence orbital (e.g. an incomplete s valence orbital, an incomplete p valence orbital, etc.), or the amount of energy spent adding an electron to create a new orbital (e.g. when its previous valence orbital was already complete).
+In the former case, energy is released because any time an electron drops into a new orbital, it releases electromagnetic radiation energy.
+In the latter case, energy is needed to create the new orbital energy level.
+Electron affinity increases from left to right, except for elements with a complete valence orbital.

+An atom with a high electron affinity has a high electronegativity, and one with a low electron affinity has a low electronegativity.

 # Big History (Continued)

 After the [Big Bang][], the universe was mostly made of hydrogen, helium, and lithium (the first three elements), some